Currency

 Irina Tsymbaliuk

-A lot of people wonder — how many different cryptocurrencies are there?
-Despite over 20,000 cryptocurrencies available on the market, not everyone understands what they are all about and what the reliable options are.
-But before we can discuss types of cryptocurrencies, it is important to have a basic idea of the concept.
+How many types of cryptocurrency are there?
+Despite over 20,000 cryptocurrencies available on the market, not everyone understands what they are all about and how to find reliable ones.
+But before we can discuss the types of coins in cryptocurrency, it is important to have a basic idea of the concept.

 Cryptocurrency broadly refers to digital or virtual money that is created as coins or tokens.
-The most well-known cryptocurrencies, Bitcoin and Ether, are usually referred to as coins and run on their blockchains, which ensures the security and transparency of all transactions.
+The most well-known cryptocurrencies, Bitcoin and Ether, are usually referred to as coins and run on a special record system called blockchain.
+The main idea behind this technology is that the data is stored by all the system’s participants in a peer-to-peer network, which theoretically removes the need for any centralized oversight.

-At the same time, tokens are digital assets that are kept on the blockchain database.
+Tokens are digital assets that are kept on the blockchain database.
 They are created on the already-existing blockchains and represent a specific asset.
-Tokens also have more uses compared to digital money.
+Tokens also have more uses than just digital money.

-Now, as we've dealt with the basics, let's find out more about the most famous cryptocurrencies, their features, and what advantages they offer.
+Now, let’s find out more about the most famous cryptocurrencies, their features, and what advantages they have to offer.

 Bitcoin (BTC)

+Even those who never wondered how many types of cryptocurrency are out there have at least heard about this one.
 Bitcoin was first introduced to the public in 2009, and there is unproven information that it was created by a person named Satoshi Nakamoto.
-Bitcoin is considered the first decentralized cryptocurrency that relies on the use of blockchain for transactions.
+Bitcoin is considered the first decentralized cryptocurrency that relies on blockchain for transactions.

-Thanks to being a decentralized currency, Bitcoin allows users to send quick peer-to-peer payments and do this less expensively than by using traditional bank transfer.
-The advantages of Bitcoin include its transparency, user anonymity, liquidity, and accessibility.
-The disadvantages are its fairly limited uses and high volatility
+Thanks to being a decentralized currency, Bitcoin allows users to send quick peer-to-peer payments and do this for less money than by using traditional bank transfers.
+The advantages of Bitcoin include its transparency, user anonymity, high liquidity, and accessibility.
+The disadvantages are its fairly limited uses and high volatility.

 Ethereum (ETH)

-Even if you aren’t familiar with types of crypto, Ethereum is probably another one (besides Bitcoin) that you have heard about.
+Once again, even if you’re not familiar with types of crypto, Ethereum is probably another one you’ve heard about.
 The actual coins are referred to as “ether” and can be used for numerous purposes.
-Just like Bitcoin, Ethereum uses blockchain technology, utilizing it as both cryptocurrency platform and a development sandbox.
+Just like Bitcoin, Ethereum uses blockchain technology, utilizing it as both a cryptocurrency platform and a development sandbox.

 The advantages of Ethereum include a high level of customization, a growing ecosystem, excellent user support, transparency, and decentralization.
 At the same time, this cryptocurrency is associated with development and scalability issues, specifically when the number of transactions and users in the network increases.